Investing in a natural bath sponge can boost your skincare routine and has the potential to curate healthier skin.

-Only store your loofah away in a closet or cupboard once it is fully dry.
-Try storing the loofah outside of your bathroom to protect it from exposure to moisture between uses.
+Only store your scrubber away in a closet or cupboard once it is fully dry.
+Try storing them outside of your bathroom to protect it from exposure to moisture between uses.
 Setting it by a sunny window or a fan can ensure it keeps dry until it is needed again.

 How to Clean a Loofah

-Your loofah will need proper care to keep it sanitary and extend its life.
+Your bath scrubber will need proper care to keep it sanitary and extend its life.
 This will only take a minute after each use, though once per week a deep clean should be carried out.

 After Each Use

 - Rinse them with hot water, squeezing them repetitively until all of the soap is gone.

 - Run these under hot running water once more.